Facilitating Discussions and Debriefs

-- Corners: Each classroom corner represents a different answer or view on a different question or theory.
-When a question or topic is being discussed, each student goes to the corner that best represents his or her answer.
-Based on classroom discussion, students can move from corner to corner adjusting their answer or opinion.
+- Corners: Each classroom corner represents a different answer or opinions for each question.
+When the teacher asks a question, each student goes to the corner that best represents his or her answer.
+Based on classroom discussion, students can move from corner to corner to adjust their answer or opinion.

 - Exit Slip: Question they must answer to leave class.

-- Jigsaw: Each student from each group picks the question they want to answer, they find other students that picked the same question and come to consensus, and then bring the answer back to the original group.
+- Jigsaw: Each student from each group picks the question from a list that they want to answer; they find other students that picked the same question, discuss, and come to consensus; and then bring the answer back to the original group to share.

-- Think-Pair-Share: Students think about the question, share their response with another student, and then possibly share with the class.
-See these alternatives to think-pair-share.
+- Think-Pair-Share: Students think about the question, share their response with another student, and then possibly share with the class (alternatives to think-pair-share).

 - Walk and Talk: Pair or group up students and have them go on a walk while they discuss the provided questions.